averageloser/AndroidWeather/README.md

 # AndroidWeather
 TJF Weather for Android

-Android Weather application that parses the OpenWeatherMap REST API to provide world-wide weather data.
+Android Weather application that parses JSON from the OpenWeatherMap REST API to provide world-wide weather data.

 Featuring: